 TRAVEL

 Tales from Old Rocky Top, down in the Hocking Hills

-BY ANNE Z. COOKE Tribune News Service
+BY ANNE Z. COOKE

+Tribune News Service

-September 03, 2018 04:00 AM Updated 6 hours 3 minutes ago LOGAN, OHIO - If you paused long enough to read the trailhead signs in Ohio's Hocking Hills State Park, you'd find that the Black Hand sandstone underfoot was laid down 350,000 years ago, on an ancient seabed.
+September 03, 2018 01:00 AM Updated 6 hours 3 minutes ago

+LOGAN, OHIO - If you paused long enough to read the trailhead signs in Ohio's Hocking Hills State Park, you'd find that the Black Hand sandstone underfoot was laid down 350,000 years ago, on an ancient seabed.

 VIDEOS

-Want to see an amazing sight?
-10,000-15,000 gulls Winter roost on Lake Norman

-Prepare for CLT's busiest travel day
+Interesting facts about Oktoberfest

+Want to visit the happiest place on earth?
+Here are Disneyland's ticket prices

 Or you could blow off the science lesson - like I did - and push ahead to the Old Man's Cave, past a meandering creek and down a level path.
 Level, it seemed, until both trail and creek abruptly vanished, swallowed up by a hole in the earth.

 A moment earlier I'd been slathering sunscreen on my nose.
 Now shadows dimmed the sky, pinched between narrow walls, and the sun's filtered rays glanced off a cluster of half-hidden caves and a waterfall below.

 For a moment I wondered if we - my sister Mary and I - had tumbled into Rivendell, in Middle-earth.
 But the shapes ahead weren't elves.
 They were teens on a school trip, posing for selfies and daring each other to jump in the water.
 "Don't be a chicken," teased one of the girls.
 "It's nothing special.
 Just a creek."

+MORE TRAVEL

-VIEW MORE VIDEO Đ MORE TRAVEL Baby giraffe now on savanna at Disney's Animal Kingdom Cantina in Disneyland's Star Wars land will serve pre-mixed alcoholic drinks - a first for the park Time to visit the Michigan town that's home to a 'House With a Clock in Its Walls' 'Bruce Lee's Chinatown' tour offers a personal look at Lee, beyond martial arts stardom Disney World events to mark Mickey Mouse's 90th birthday MORE TRAVEL 📀
+Baby giraffe now on savanna at Disney's Animal Kingdom

+Cantina in Disneyland's Star Wars land will serve pre-mixed alcoholic drinks - a first for the park

+Time to visit the Michigan town that's home to a 'House With a Clock in Its Walls'

+'Bruce Lee's Chinatown' tour offers a personal look at Lee, beyond martial arts stardom

+Disney World events to mark Mickey Mouse's 90th birthday

 But not to us, nor the hikers behind us, astonished at their surroundings.
 The Old Man's Cave was as fabulous as it was unexpected.
 But our next day's outing, a nature walk booked in advance, which - to my surprise - included an introduction to rappelling - outdid the caves by half.

 "Don't we need a cliff to step off?" asked Mary, nervously scanning the landscape as ecobiologist Steve Roley, our guide, a rock climber and the owner of High Rock Adventures, gathered the group together.
 "Yeah, where's Old Rocky Top?" echoed the guy behind me.

 But Roley, a student of native plants, was in no hurry as we strolled uphill beneath birches and hemlocks.
 Stopping here and there, he pointed out the edible plants that thrive beneath hemlocks, trees descended from similar hemlocks that flourished 10,000 years ago, when the climate was cooler and moister.
-"These here are jack-in-the-pulpits and those are may apples," he said, moving on to a patch of greenbriar and a solitary sweet sicily.